magento/devdocs/guides/v2.0/cloud/project/user-admin.md

 {{site.data.var.ece}} enables you to administer users by assigning them one or more roles.
 A *role* provides access and improves security in your project.
 Different roles are authorized to do different things with your applications, environments, and users.

 ## Account owner role {#cloud-role-acct-owner}
-The account owner (that is, the person who registered the Magento Enterprise Cloud Edition account) is the only user with the Account Owner role.
+The account owner (that is, the person who registered the {{site.data.var.ece}} account) is the only user with the Account Owner role.
 This user can perform any task in any project or environment, including delete it.

 ## Project-level roles {#cloud-role-project}
 You can assign users to the following roles per project: